adelciotto/Tweet-Matrix/README.md

 ## A real time visualization of tweets from around the world.

-This project was developed using HTML5, CSS3, JQuery and Node.js
+This project was developed using HTML5, CSS3, JQuery and Node.js and can be viewed here: http://www.tweet-matrix.nodejitsu.com/